apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

 Testing 🧪
 ***********

-In Arrow we always add a unit test to the code we are contributing.
-Therefore you will also need to add one when you finish with your work.
+In Arrow we use unit tests to ensure code quality, to help others understand our code better and to make the process of review easier.

+Adding a new unit tests is needed when adding a new feature, a binding or a bug fix.

+It can also happen your work will involve adding a unit test to a code already written, modifying a unit test or even making more than one unit test for the changes in the code.

+It is also possible to make changes that do not require adding a unit test like :ref:`documentation`.

+If you do need to work with unit tests, this section will help you with the necessary steps.

 .. tabs::